 Supporting compliance with smokefree legislation

-The Smokefree Environments Act 1990 (and its more recent amendments) is the key piece of Smokefree legislation in New Zealand.
-It has two main aims:
+The Smokefree Environments and Regulated Products Act (known as SERPA) is the key piece of smokefree and vaping legislation in New Zealand.
+It has several aims:

 Reducing exposure to smoke in public places